semarie/build-rust/README.md

 ## Why do we Need this Script?

 Why not just use `rustup`?
-In short, OpenBSD has tier 3 Rust support, meaning that the rust upstream does not make binaries available via `rustup`.
+In short, OpenBSD has tier 3 Rust support, meaning that the Rust upstream does not make binaries available via `rustup`.
 There are a couple of reasons for this.

 ### Reason 1: Cross compiling.

-Under normal circumstances, rust upstream would cross compile beta and nightly rust on their Linux machines, making the resulting binaries available via `rustup`.
+Under normal circumstances, Rust upstream would cross compile beta and nightly Rust on their Linux machines, making the resulting binaries available via `rustup`.
 However, OpenBSD has a modified linker meaning that targeting OpenBSD with a cross compiler is not straightforward.